krzychb/esp32-lna/docs/characterize-lna.md

 ![alt text](_static/lna-output-from-input-voltage.png "LNA output in Function of Input Voltage")

+It should be noted that for 0 V at the input (hot and cold junction of the thermocouple at the same temperature) the LNA reading is about 277 counts.
+You can double check this value by taking readings for GPIO36 and 39 connected together.

 Some extra measurements should be taken to cover wider range of LNA input signal to verify this characteristics within the whole range of ADC output from 0 to 512 (we have configured ADC at 9 bit resolution), as well as to check the noise for higher bit resolutions.